Consumers Want More Brand Authenticity, Less Marketing

 I like these people.
 I’d give them my business.
 If your people aren’t in love with your brand and what you do, how can you convince a potential customer that they need your product or service?
 Focus on the development of your team members.
 It will translate into the development of your brand.
 To extrapolate your company culture consider doing internal interviews so employees can share their story, their goals for the future, and how they act on their passion within your company every day.

-Let’s Get Authentically Engaged in 2019
+Let’s Get Authentically Engaged

 Both traditional and digital marketing have long been about allocating significant budget in hopes of staying relevant and competitive in an overly crowded marketplace or promotional channel.
 This usually only proves effective for established brands that have thousands of visitors to their site daily, brands that have been ranking on search engines for years, and brands that have spent millions to build awareness.
 With the glut of advertising and promotional product messaging, consumers are pushing back.
 The data shows that people are tired of it.
-They want to connect to real brands, real people and have real experiences.
+They want to connect to real brands, real people, and have real experiences.

 Don’t abandon the marketing tactics that are working for you.
 But this year also show your customer who you really are!
 By espousing your values your consumers will reward you with sales.
-Marketing in 2019 is about sharing what your brand stands for, how you contribute to the world and the people who drive your business to be authentic.
+Marketing in 2019 is about sharing what your brand stands for, how you contribute to the world, and the people who drive your business to be authentic.